patchstack/documentation/src/content/docs/Patchstack App/Site Dashboard/Protection/app-protection-overview.md

 ## Activity

 From the **Activity** section, you see, how many times did Patchstack firewall block the traffic for potential threats.
-You can set a filter to show the data about up to 60 days.
+You can set a filter to show the data about up to 1 year.
 On the right side of the protection activity section, Patchstack App shows the top 5 IP's blocked, and top 5 threats blocked in the given period of time.

 ## Log history